wdfinch/prettier-plugin-organize-class-members/README.md

 `classAccessibilityOrder`

-Details: Within a section specify the order of members (methods and properties) by accessibility\
+Details: Within a section, specify the order of members (methods and properties) by accessibility.\
 Type: `string[]`

 **Supported values:**

-1. `private` - matches private members.
+1. `private` - Matches private members.
 The following members are considered private.
-   1. those preceded by the [typescript](https://www.typescriptlang.org/docs/handbook/2/classes.html#private) `private` keyword
+   1. Those preceded by the [typescript](https://www.typescriptlang.org/docs/handbook/2/classes.html#private) `private` keyword.
-   2. those preceded with a `#` - see [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) for more details
+   2. Those preceded with a `#`.
+See [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) for more details.
-   3. those preceded with an `_` - conventional private members - see [here](https://stackoverflow.com/questions/4484424/is-the-underscore-prefix-for-property-and-method-names-merely-a-convention) for more details
+   3. Those preceded with an `_` (conventional private members).
+See [here](https://stackoverflow.com/questions/4484424/is-the-underscore-prefix-for-property-and-method-names-merely-a-convention) for more details.
-2. `protected` - matches all protected members.
+2. `protected` - Matches all protected members.
 The following members are considered protected.
-    1. those preceded by the [typescript](https://www.typescriptlang.org/docs/handbook/2/classes.html#protected) `protected` keyword
+    1. Those preceded by the [typescript](https://www.typescriptlang.org/docs/handbook/2/classes.html#protected) `protected` keyword.
-3. `public` - matches all public members.
+3. `public` - Matches all public members.
 The following members are considered public.
-    1. those preceded by the [typescript](https://www.typescriptlang.org/docs/handbook/2/classes.html#public) `public` keyword
+    1. Those preceded by the [typescript](https://www.typescriptlang.org/docs/handbook/2/classes.html#public) `public` keyword.
-    2. those preceded by no keyword `_` or `#`
+    2. Those preceded by neither `_`, `#`, `private`, nor `protected`.

 Default Value: `['public','protected','private']`

 _If you modify this option, you must follow these rules:_

 1. Each value must be used.
-2. no duplicates or unsupported strings may be used.
+2. No duplicates or unsupported strings may be used.

 ```js